-The gift of Apple Tart!
-Everyday Chef loves to celebrate the holidays with a well-earned sweet treat.
-Here’s a delightful recipes that’s adapted from David Tanis’s og gourmet.com excellent collection of dinner menus, A Platter of Figs.
+Here’s a delightful recipe adapted from David Tanis’s of gourmet.com excellent collection of dinner menus, A Platter of Figs.

 - 2 cups all-purpose flour, plus extra for sprinkling